 4. Hats Don’t Make You Go Bald

-Now we’re not exactly going to encourage you to dust off that old fedora and call it a day, but rest assured, your favorite hats and ball caps will not in any way cause you to go bald.
+Now we’re not exactly going to encourage you to dust off that old fedora and call it a day, but rest assured, your favourite hats and ball caps will not in any way cause you to go bald.
 That’s just another myth about hair loss in men we should finally put to rest.

 5. Hair Loss in Men Can Cause Psychological Distress

 As a society, we often place arbitrary things like looks on a pedestal, making it very hard to reach and maintain that (often unattainable) ideal of beauty.
 As such, thinning hair in men and baldness can be very hard things to experience.
 Some men who have gone through hair loss and/or baldness have reported psychological stress, low confidence, a lowered sex drive, and even depression.